 Executive Summary

-Digital financial services (DFS) has the potential to increase financial inclusion for vulnerable populations, including women and to close the gender gap in access to financial services in low- and middle-income countries (LMICs), which is key to achieving the United Nations Sustainable Development Goals (SDG) – ie the fifth goal on gender equality.
+Digital financial services (DFS) has the potential to increase financial inclusion for vulnerable populations, including women and to close the gender gap in access to financial services in low- and middle-income countries (LMICs), which is key to achieving the United Nations Sustainable Development Goals (SDG) – i.e. the fifth goal on gender equality.
 However, although the number of people with a DFS account has been rising over the years, usage has not kept pace.
 DFS usage still poses some challenges for consumers.
 DFS consumers must not only be able to use the new technologies for financial transactions in a secure manner, but also must have the necessary competences to understand the risks and make informed decisions when using digital financial services.
 This has a direct impact on consumer trust and usage of DFS.
+Consumer competencies and strong institutional frameworks in times of crises have proven particularly critical.
+Given the unpreceded shock caused by crises such as COVID-19, across sectors and particularly in DFS, we are witnessing the origination of new types of fraudulent schemes and other issues which may challenges consumer competencies.
+Today more than ever, consumers and financial authorities worldwide should invest in building strong competencies, so they can manage the shock and navigate the world of DFS more securely and confidently.

 DFS Consumer Competency Framework identifies the knowledge, skills and attitudes consumers need to participate actively, safely and have trust in the digital financial services ecosystem.
 The DFS Consumer Competency Framework is intended for use by public authorities, regulators, DFS providers and policymakers when developing consumer education/training programmes for digital financial services.
+The DFS Consumer Competency Framework will provide a guidance to policymakers, national regulators and DFS providers when developing consumer awareness and literacy programmes as part of the DFS /Financial Inclusion Strategy.
+Regulators and DFS providers can pick and choose the skills that are critical and which should be included in their consumer awareness and literacy programmes.

+These consumer competency guidelines are in no case meant to substitute the suitability requirements or other obligations of the service provider.
 The DFS Consumer Competency Framework considers the following DFS transaction process cycle:

 Pre-transaction phase